sourcegraph/learn/posts/how-to-add-private-code-repositories-to-sourcegraph.md

 You should now be able to search your private code in Sourcegraph cloud, a feature that is currently in public beta!
 If you had any issues in bringing in repositories, please review our [troubleshooting guidance](https://docs.sourcegraph.com/code_search/how-to/adding_repositories_to_cloud#troubleshooting).
 Note that organizations you are affiliated with will need to grant you relevant access.

-With your private code connected to Sourcegraph, you can learn more about how to search effectively by following along with our [Sourcegraph search series](https://learn.sourcegraph.com/literal-search-patterns).
+With your private code connected to Sourcegraph, you can learn more about how to search effectively by following along with our [Sourcegraph search series](https://learn.sourcegraph.com/how-to-search-code-with-sourcegraph-using-literal-patterns).
 You can also learn more about the product through reviewing Sourcegraph’s [product documentation](https://docs.sourcegraph.com/).

+For a video version of this tutorial, check out "[How to add private code repositories to Sourcegraph cloud (video)](/how-to-add-private-code-repositories-to-sourcegraph-video)."